 Design for learning

-There was no one particular approach that Rachel felt would articulate her design process.
+There was no one particular approach that Rachel felt would articulate her design process, something she repeated during her think aloud recording.
 She stated that she feels it is quite a “varied” approach that responded to the different frames that she encountered.
 These may be the frames of the actual course being taught, so whether she has a series of lessons or whether it is a more short term intervention.
 She described an approached based on laying out “stepping stones” and that at the outset it may be more prescriptive but starting to engage with the learners, to gain from them their understandings and interpretations and then using what she described as a “constructivist” approach, trying to assess how much has been understood.
 She warned that whilst this initially may appear to show some knowledge she had learned that this may just demonstrate that the learner can repeat or regurgitate something that they have read or been told.

-Her planning process, which very much came from her view of learning and teaching, has a significant element of developing a dialogue with her students, to develop engagement with the learners in a variety of ways, recognising that all will not respond to particular approaches such as questions in a lecture or through group work, and that as a consequence she needs to provide a range of different options to help develop this.
+Her planning process, which very much came from her view of learning and teaching, has a significant element of developing a dialogue with her students, to develop engagement with the learners in a variety of ways, recognising that all will not respond to particular approaches, such as questions in a lecture or through group work, and that as a consequence she needs to provide a range of different options to help develop this.
 For her the design process therefore is about securing or creating opportunities and spaces within which the voices, ideas and questions of the learners can be surfaced and can provide her with an opportunity to “explore student perceptions”.
-So in designing she stated she tries to ensure that her approach allows them to feed her with an appreciation of what the ideas discussed mean to them, how it relates to what they have understood or covered previously.
-She acknowledge this is not as simple as it sounds and that this is clearly more feasible if she is working with the learners over a longer period of time.
+So, in designing she stated she tries to ensure that her approach allows them to feed her with an appreciation of what the ideas discussed mean to them, how it relates to what they have understood or covered previously.
+She acknowledged this is not as simple as it sounds and that this is clearly more feasible if she is working with the learners over a longer period of time.
 Where she provides more one off lectures and sessions she noted that her planning usually involves trying to gather information on the learners and the approaches undertaken from her colleagues so that she can understand what the learners may have covered and how.

 Having taught for a number of years Rachel noted that her design process has evolved and she was aware that it will continue to do so.
 She recognised that she is now far more willing, and able, to be more adaptable and to focus less on her concerns about herself as a teacher and more to question what is of value to the learners that she is working with.

 Integration of technology within the learning environment

 Rachel has previously worked with students with autism and others with certain challenges in the learning environment and it was when she worked with these students that she first recognised the value that technology could provide.
-Here it enabled alternative methods through which the learners could engage with material so that they could have a similar ability to access information as their peers.
+Here it enabled alternative methods to be applied through which the learners could engage with material so that they could have a similar ability to access information as their peers.
 Reflecting upon this she noted that the main learning point for her from this was that that it enabled the learners to have greater access, and ultimately control, over their learning.
 It allowed them to adapt and to approach their learning in ways that provided ultimately more access so that they could develop their understanding and start to apply this to the situations they faced and that she provided as the teacher.